 Philadelphia is a bustling metropolis full of diverse and different neighborhoods.
 There's the historic Northern Liberties, for instance, which is said to be the first-ever suburban commune in the US.
 Many places in this district have been well-preserved, coming from as far back as the founding years.
 Conshohocken, on the other hand, is Philadephia's main business hub.
 This is where you'll find tall skyscrapers, office buildings, and a whole lot of hustle and bustle.
 It's far from the likes of Chestnut Hill, the northwestern neighborhood full of Victorian houses, massive states, and even a few modern-day luxury homes.
 It's undoubtedly one of the more picturesque parts of the city!

 Fancy yourself as a history buff?
 Philadelphia is a treasure trove of historic sites you won't want to miss!
 One of the most famous is Independence Hall, the actual spot where the founding fathers declared the country's independence!
 If you're more into enjoying sceneries instead, Schuylkill River is the perfect spot!
-By the coast of the river stands a slew of 19th-century boathouses—simply beautiful!
+By the coast of the river stands this slew of 19th-century boathouses—simply beautiful!

 Just because Philadelphia is a fairly diverse city, it doesn't mean you can just go about your business all willy-nilly.
 You may be used to doing your own thing in your own back in your previous hometown or home country but here, you'd do well to adhere to American social norm examples.

-This means always arriving on time, be at work or a social gathering.
+This means always arriving on time, whether at work or in a social gathering.
 When there's someone behind you as you open the door, it's good manners to hold it up for them as they enter the same establishment.
 And when you want to smoke, only do so in designated areas!

 You can probably already tell that if there's one thing you don't have to worry about in Philadelphia, it's public transport!
 As a bustling metropolis, it's only natural that the city offers many ways to get around.
-There's the public transit, easily one of the more affordable modes of public transportation.
+There's public transit, easily one of the more affordable modes of public transportation.
 There are a ton of buses that travel all throughout the city.
 And if you want, you can always rent a bike or trolley too!
 Not to mention the many transportation apps that you can use to hail your own ride in the city!

 As far as American healthcare is concerned, as long as you're covered, you have nothing to worry about.
 Your options vary depending on your legal status in the country.
 If you're already working in the US as a resident, you can gain access to the Affordable Care Act, the closest thing to universal healthcare in the US.
-But if you're just a tourist visiting, your best bet is to get private insurance instead.
+But if you're just a tourist, your best bet is to get private insurance instead.
 Whether you have one or the other (or both!), as long as you have the proper coverage, you can still get treated at any of Philadelphia's finest hospitals.

 If there's one snack you simply must try while you're in Philadelphia, it's the city's famous Philly Cheesesteak!
 It's shredded steak stuffed in a hoagie roll topped with tomatoes, fried onions, and of course, sumptuous melted cheese!
 After one bite, you'll instantly understand why it's become such a culinary classic!